badlydrawnrob/anki/README.md

 - One learning lesson (documentation of an outcome)
 - One particular aspect of a problem you solved

-### Have a clear learning frame

-**This simply means things you will, and won't learn** from the enormity of learning resources we all have at our disposal.
-Concrete goals keep you on track, a learning frame helps avoid wasted time.
-Looking for a job?
-A hobby project?
-A budding entrepreneur?
-Frames change over time and differ person to person, but if you're starting from scratch, it really helps guide you (I wish I'd done that starting out).

-Mine is "prototyping Elm apps with Python and SQLite to validate my digital product ideas".
-That means academic research, complex servers, deep learning, huge apps, other languages, and so on, is 100% OUT; I don't code every day so the learning must be light and apps simple.
-Here's a [more more detailed example of a learning frame](https://github.com/badlydrawnrob/elm-playground/tree/master/programming-elm) from the "Programming Elm" book I worked through.

 ### Make use of tags, theming, and search